Wondering how to install backyard lighting? It's easier than you might think.

 Generally, avoid lighting which could appear too harsh and, if possible, avoid showing the source of the light.
 The most effective garden design can make lighting appear almost invisible, yet it feels inviting and memorable at the same time.

 'I always recommend a combination of lighting,' notes Sally Storey.
 'We like to use mini floodlights to illuminate lower foliage.
 Then a narrow beam spotlight for taller shrubbery such as a multi-stemmed tree.'

 Consider where lights should be placed.
 'I like to light downwards from a tree, so I use lots of sturdy wiring to 'hide' the lights within it,' explains Amy Martin.

 When it comes to downlighting, it's imperative that the beam cast downwards is soft.
-'Place the lights extremely high up in a tree – 5 metres is the minimum.
+'Place the lights extremely high up in a tree – 5 meters is the minimum.
 This will avoid a glare down on to the ground,' notes Sally Storey.
 Uplighting should be subtle too, lighting up the wall of your fence from below works really well, for example.

 Remember it can be as simple or sophisticated as you like.
-Think about unusual options such as lighting a pool with a projector or using colored lanterns to light steps.
+Think about unusual options, such as lighting a pool with a projector or using colored lanterns to light steps.

-'For entertaining I advise lighting underneath the seating, uplighting any trees, which will mimic the look of a standard lamp, and then finishing with lanterns either side - this will provide a low-level glow around the seating space,' explains Sally.
+'For entertaining, I advise lighting underneath the seating, uplighting any trees, which will mimic the look of a standard lamp, and then finishing with lanterns either side.
+This will provide a low-level glow around the seating space,' explains Sally.

 Whatever you do, you don't want things to look garish.
-Nestle lights in plants, add lighting to steps and think carefully about your use of uplighters and downlighters.
+Nestle lights in plants, suspend outdoor string lighting between trees, add lighting to steps and think carefully about your use of uplighters and downlighters.